hyprwm/hyprland-website/src/content/news/onModeration.md

 balance to the moderation process.
 This has certainly been... an experience for me, but unfortunately, it has not been as effective as I initially hoped.

-I am sorry to report that it was not as effective as I have initially hoped for it to be.
 Although we came a very long way, my attempts to communicate on or resolve existing issues have failed time and time again, which is why I think the general narrative Hyprland community is wildly inaccurate: the feedback comes in the form of rants, and never a constructive, two sided process of communication.

 From the perspective of someone who actively engages with the community, I must say I do not see any instances of problems present in most common comments found